 Day 05: At Namche Bazaar rest day with a short hike to support acclimatization.

-Day 08: Rest day at Dingboche for acclimatization and short excursion.
+Day 08: Rest day at Dingboche for acclimatization and a short excursion.

 Day 11: Climb to Kalapatthar (5,545m) and walk to Pheriche (4,230m) – 8 hrs.

-Day 12: Trek to Namche Bazaar via Thyangboche. – 6 hrs.
+Day 12: Feriche to Namche Bazaar via Thyangboche. – 6 hrs.

 Day 14: Fly back to Kathmandu and transfer to the hotel with a free afternoon.